verza22/glarium/README.md

 ```

 This will automatically build and start all containers: backend, frontend, and MySQL.
 Once the process finishes, the app will be ready to use.

+Then open <http://localhost:3000/> to create an accout and play the game.

 ---